React Native support for Sentry

 To make the xcode builds in particular we are actually doing quite an elaborate hack. https://github.com/getsentry/sentry-cli/blob/master/src/comm...

-In short an example using Code Push would go a long way for you guys and could be done in a weekend.
+In short an example using Code Push and Travis would go a long way for you guys and could be done in a weekend.
+Just use the above Code Push Travis Cli tool.
+I think a lot of developers would see the path toward RN sentry integration way more clearly if they could see that.
+Even if they are using other deployment and ci providers.

+JS on its own is also more important.
+Tools like Crashyltics are already mature and automated for native stack traces.
+People don't mind mixing two solutions if they know they are using high quality solutions for what they specialize in.
+I want to use sentry for JS, but i need to know sentry is serious about integration with react native.
+Up until now it has felt like a shaky afterthought.
+Now it feels like ur taking it seriously but skipping a step.
+Make the original JavaScript integration on point and painless.

 I suggest integrating with something like this: